dotaheor/unify-Go-builtin-and-custom-generics/use-package-as-gen.md

 1. There is not the output part in the declaration.
 1. Type paramemters are not followed by the `type` keyword.
 This means `const` parameters are not supported in this proposal.

-Let's view some simple examples to get how to declare and use generics (please note that the syntax forms are different when using generic type arguments between functions, types and packages).
+Let's view some simple examples to get how to declare and use generics.
+Please note that the syntax forms are different when using generic type arguments between functions, types and packages:
 * aGenericFunc(Type1, Type2, ..., TypeN, value1, value2, ...)
-* aGenericType[Type1][Type2]TypeN
+* aGenericType[Type1][Type2][...]TypeN
 * aGenericPackage[Type1, Type2, ..., TypeN]

 ## Some simple custom generic examples

-### Exampe 1 (declare generic function):
+### Exampe 1 (declare a generic function):

 ```
 // declaration
 package ConvertSlice[OldElement, NewElement] {
-	// The contract this gen must satisfy, see following sections for details.
+	// The contract this genric must satisfy, see the contract page for details.
 	assure NewElement(OldElement.value) // convertiable from OldElement to NewElement

 	// The name of the function is the same as the generic,